twotoasters/Toast/README.md

 `pod 'Toast/UIKit/Device'`

-* **`UIDevice+TWTSystemVersion`** provides convenient methods of retrieving and comparing iOS version information in the form of NSIntegers.
+* **`UIDevice+TWTSystemVersion`** provides convenient methods of retrieving and comparing iOS version information in a more performant way, using NSIntegers rather than string comparison.

 ##### Blocks